Frank Crosswaith: Political career

+Crosswaith ran for Congress nine times between 1922 and 1940, as well as for Secretary of State of New York in 1924, State Assembly in 1931, President of the Board of Aldermen in 1933, New York City Comptroller in 1937, and New York City Council in 1939.
+The majority of these were under the Socialist Party ticket, but his run for City Council and his last Congressional run were under the American Labor Party ticket.

+In 1942, Crosswaith was appointed by New York City mayor Fiorello La Guardia to the New York City Housing Authority, the first black man to join the body.
+He served until 1958.

-Death
+Death and legacy

-Frank R. Crosswaith died in 1965.
+Crosswaith died at his home in New York City on June 17, 1965.

-Legacy

 Crosswaith was known as the "Negro Debs" (after Eugene V. Debs).

-"Crosswaith, a Socialist, sought to ally African American workers with white workers under the banner of class.
+On Crosswaith, Robert Fay wrote: "Crosswaith, a Socialist, sought to ally African American workers with white workers under the banner of class.
 Thus, he opposed African American leaders who believed in racial alliance alone."

 Additional information on Crosswaith may be found in the Negro Labor Committee Records held by the Schomburg Center for Research in Black Culture in New York City.